Medical Interventions You Might Need During Pushing - Baby Chick

 Share

 I remember going into labor with my first child like it was yesterday.
 My water broke, and the contractions came fast and quick.
-I was overcome with nausea and the pain of contractions as my husband grabbed our overnight bags, called my doula, and drove us to the hospital in a rush.
-When labor began, and I was pushing our daughter out, I was grateful that I knew what medical interventions I might need for pushing.
-I was grateful that we had a written birth plan, had taken childbirth classes together, and had hired a doula who was by my side advocating on my behalf during labor and delivery.
+I felt overcome with nausea and the pain of contractions as my husband grabbed our overnight bags, called my doula, and drove us to the hospital in a rush.
+When labor began, and I was pushing our daughter out, I was grateful I knew what medical interventions I might need for pushing.
+I was also grateful that we had a written birth plan, taken childbirth classes together, and hired a doula who was by my side advocating on my behalf during labor and delivery.
 The prior knowledge of medical interventions I might need during delivery made me feel more confident.
 It also made the whole process of my labor and delivery go smoother.

 Medical Interventions You May Need During Pushing

-Epidural
+1. Epidural

 The girl lies in the birthplace with contractions and epidural anesthesia

-Episiotomy
+2. Episiotomy

 Illustration of an episiotomy

 Episiotomies in childbirth used to be the norm.
-However, the past few decades of research have revealed that surgical cuts may not be as beneficial as medical professionals once believed.1
+However, the past few decades of research have revealed that surgical cuts may not be as beneficial as medical professionals once believed.1 Your healthcare provider will make the episiotomy in the perineum right before the baby’s head comes out.
+This is the area between the vagina and the rectum.1,5,7 The doctor will stitch up a small cut or incision after delivery.7

-Fetal Monitoring
+3. Fetal Monitoring

 Pregnant mother in bed at hospital with fetal monitoring bands around her before giving birth

-Fetal monitoring is a technique used for checking the baby’s heart rate.
-Auscultation is fetal monitoring done using a stethoscope/fetoscope or Doppler transducer to listen to the baby’s heart rate.
-This is the same equipment an obstetrician uses during prenatal visits.
-Electronic monitoring records the baby’s heart rate via a fetal monitoring Doppler belt placed around the abdomen.
-Internal monitoring requires an electrode to be placed on the part of the baby closest to the cervix, usually a baby’s scalp.
+Fetal monitoring is a technique used to check the baby’s heart rate.8 Auscultation is fetal monitoring done using a stethoscope/fetoscope or Doppler transducer to listen to baby’s heart rate.8,9 This is the same equipment an obstetrician uses during prenatal visits.9 Electronic monitoring records baby’s heart rate via a fetal monitoring Doppler belt placed around the abdomen.
+Internal monitoring requires an electrode to be placed on the part of the baby closest to the cervix — usually their scalp.8,9 Changes in their heart rate can indicate a problem, such as baby not getting enough oxygen.9 Fetal monitoring can help medical professionals determine if a C-section is necessary.10

-Changes in a baby’s heart rate can indicate a problem, such as the baby not getting enough oxygen.
-Fetal monitoring can help medical professionals determine if a C-section is necessary.
 I recall having the Doppler bands around my belly both times I gave birth.
 They didn’t bother me, and I hardly noticed them.
-I was glad to know that my child’s heart rate was being monitored.
+I was glad to know my child’s heart rate was being monitored.
 If a mother is wearing a Doppler band and feels uncomfortable, a nurse can help adjust the band for improved comfort.

-Forceps
+4. Forceps

 Closeup Image Of Obstetrical Forceps Or Baby Forceps

-Vacuum Extraction
+5. Vacuum Extraction

 Vacuum extraction during childbirth